mstark5652/zenv/README.md

 ## zenv
-Script to help manage environment variables for different projects.
+Command line application to manage different environment variables for different projects on your system.

 ## Environment Variables
 * ZENV_ENV_PATH